thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 }
 ```

-### Set up Interactors

-You know the drill: add the Material UI Interactors to your plugin:
+Next, add the Material UI Interactors to your plugin.
+You know the drill:

 ```bash
 yarn add @interactors/material-ui
 ```

-You can [use Interactors with Jest](https://frontside.com/interactors/docs/jest) just with this step, but  because we'll use them with Cypress, we need to install specific bindings:
+You can [use Interactors with Jest](https://frontside.com/interactors/docs/jest) in this step if you want, but because we'll be using them with Cypress, we need to install specific bindings:

 ```bash
 yarn add @interactors/with-cypress